tamerlaneviewer/tamerlane/docs/APP_STATE_LOGIC.md

 * `annotationsLoading` differentiates "fetch in progress" from "loaded (possibly empty)"; empty + `annotationsLoading=false` triggers immediate fail.
 * Manifest / image / canvas changes reset `viewerReady`, clear annotations, and set `annotationsLoading=true` (unless zero images => stays false and no fetch is attempted).
 * `setAnnotations` clears `selectedAnnotation` if it no longer exists in the new list (stale protection).

+### Cancellation & Concurrency Guarantees

+Annotation fetches are now cancellable at the network layer:
+* Each canvas change instantiates a new `AbortController` whose signal is passed to `getAnnotationsForTarget` and down into every paginated `fetchResource` call.
+* On effect cleanup (canvas or manifest switch) `controller.abort()` triggers immediate rejection with `AbortError`; the effect silently ignores these.
+* This prevents wasted bandwidth / CPU on deep pagination of prior canvases during rapid navigation and removes the need for ad-hoc `isStale` guards.
+* Cache entries are only populated for successful (non-aborted) responses; aborted requests do not poison the cache.

 ---